Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/01-shell-basics.md

 This should change the word at the beginning of your prompt from `(base)` to the name of the conda environment that you just loaded `(bioinfo)`.

 > As we move through the subsequent lessons, we will introduce more complex bash commands in order to manipulate common bioinformatics file types.
 If you are ever confused about what a command does, remember you can always use `man` to check out the manual page (or google it).
 It you are confused about how commands are used in conjunction with each other, it can also be helpful to break them down and run parts individually, in order to understand what the constituent parts do.

+### Breakout room activities

+- PRACTICE the bash commands - getting muscle memory for these commands and how to combine them and how they work are going free up your brain power to think about the analysis you want to perform rather than the commands you need to use.
+- Check out the cheat sheet links